Bhagabanpur I

-History

-Bhagwanpur is a historical place.
-A myth says it was 'sadar' of an old king, whose 'rajprasad' was at 'Kajlagarh' (which is a tourist place because of this 'rajprasad', 12 km away from Bhagabanpur).
-Also Bhagwanpur led all major freedom movements at the time of independence.
-Many people joined the 1942 Quit India movement.
-Many people struggled in the freedom movement and many of them were killed by the British forces.
-Gandhi visited Bhagwanpur, Kakra, etc. villages during "Laban Satyagraha" (Salt Movement).

-See also: Kajlagarh Rajbari

 Geography

 Purba Medinipur district is part of the lower Indo-Gangetic Plain and Eastern coastal plains.
 Topographically, the district can be divided into two parts – (a) almost entirely flat plains on the west, east and north, (b) the coastal plains on the south.
 The vast expanse of land is formed of alluvium and is composed of younger and coastal alluvial.
 The elevation of the district is within 10 metres above mean sea level.
 The district has a long coastline of 65.5 km along its southern and south eastern boundary.
 Five coastal CD Blocks, namely, Khejuri II, Contai II (Deshapran), Contai I, Ramnagar I and II, are occasionally affected by cyclones and tornadoes.
 Tidal floods are quite regular in these five CD Blocks.
 Normally floods occur in 21 of the 25 CD Blocks in the district.
 The major rivers are Haldi, Rupnarayan, Rasulpur, Bagui and Keleghai, flowing in north to south or south-east direction.
 River water is an important source of irrigation.
 The district has a low 899 hectare forest cover, which is 0.02% of its geographical area.